KomodoPlatform/dPoW/doc/bible.md

 - <b>ix.</b> Use ONLY the original dPoW and Komodo Core codebases.
 Any core or protocol modification, non-public optimization, or similar code changes, will lead to immediate loss of the spot and disqualification.
 - <b>x.</b> Operate your NN in the assigned region.
 Using hosting providers with DCs in other regions and obfuscating this by using IPs from other regions will lead to immediate disqualification.
 - <b>xi.</b> Selling a NN spot is prohibited.
 This rule applies to all forms of disposition (giveaway, renting,...).
-- <b>xii.</b> Notarization funds, deposited on your NN keys by the Komodo team, are reserved for dPoW operations - it is strictly prohibited to transfer this funds or to use them for anything other then notarizations.
+- <b>xii.</b> Notarization funds, deposited on your NN keys by the Komodo team, are reserved for dPoW operations - it is strictly prohibited to transfer these funds or to use these for anything other than notarizations.
 At the end of the NN season or if you lose your spot, all NN funds must be returned to the Komodo team.
 Notaries are responsible for ensuring sufficient KMD is sent from main node to third party node for use in notarisation (funding for other chains will be provided by the Komodo Team).

 ### NN Rights: